Algorand-Developer-Retreat/Algorand-Node-Dashboard/README.md

    - Save the dashboard

 ## Configuration
-The dashboard is designed to work with minimal configuration, but you may need to adjust:
+The dashboard is designed to work with minimal configuration once the Algorand node and Prometheus server are setup.
-- Prometheus data source settings
-- Time ranges for historical data display